Ulster University - Belfast

 Art Psychotherapy

-The MSc Art Psychotherapy course is a two-year part-time training programme approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.
+The MSc Art Psychotherapy course is a two-year part time training programme approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.

-The course combines experiential learning, seminars, arts based reflective practices, clinical placements, and clinical supervision.
-Art psychotherapists work with children, young people, adults, and older people across a range of health, education, social care, advocacy, and community services.
+Art psychotherapists work with children, young people, adults, and older people in a range of health, education, social care, advocacy, and community services.

-As a career, art psychotherapy offers an opportunity to make a difference in the lives of others.
-It combines therapeutic expertise, evidence-based research, social engagement, and creative ingenuity.
+As a career Art Psychotherapy offers an opportunity to make a difference in the lives of others.
+It combines therapeutic expertise, evidence based research, social engagement and creative ingenuity.
+The course integrates HCPC professional clinical training requirements along with practice-based learning in conjunction with cultural partners, advocacy organisations, and social enterprise initiatives.

 Subjects taught